Saving money for a much-needed vacation doesn’t have to feel like torture with these life hacks to save money.

 How cool is that?

-1. Neuropsychology is your friend
+1. Neuropsychology is your mind hacking best friend

 According to scientists, neuroplasticity is the continuous change of the neurons in the brain.